 Shh… Let’s Stay Quiet

 This one might fall into the category of “Yeah, duh.
 Tell me something I don’t know,” but it’s important to mention.
 Keeping noise to a minimum will help to limit disturbance.
+This doesn’t mean staying completely quiet, as talking allows bears to know you’re coming – its more about volume and unsettling noise here.

 Don’t Contribute to the Delinquency of a Bear